Welcome to our website:

 On March 24th Stafford Lions Club organised a free party for adult carers which was a great success.
 Our guests were treated to dancing from the superb Stafford Steppers, good music from Alan Thomas, table top quizzes, a game of bingo a lovely afternoon tea and a free raffle prize.
 We are grateful to Stafford Rangers Social Club or allowing us to use one of their halls.
 After lockdown we hope to resume this annual event in 2022.

-Our Baswich Food Collection in January was a great success, with the community being very generous.
+Our Wildwood Food Collection in July was a great success, with the community being very generous.
 We then distributed food to the needy or elderly people in Stafford and surrounding villages.

 At our free ‘Diabetes and Health Check’ at ASDA last June we tested more than 60 people and it resulted in 9 people being referred to their GPs for further testing.
 29 people were diagnosed as a ‘High Risk’ of diabetes and 2 at a ‘Very High Risk’ of diabetes.

 Below – Lions out collecting – remember every penny raised goes to charity.